emagnuson/policies/reporting_guidelines.md

 ## What happens after you file a report?

-You will receive an email from the Kairos Community Organizaers acknowledging receipt as soon as possible, but within 24 hour.
+You will receive an email from the Kairos Community Organizaers acknowledging receipt as soon as possible and within 24 hours.

 The Kairos Community Organizers will immediately meet to review the incident and determine: